-It is unknown whether molnupiravir or any of the components of molnupiravir are present in human milk, affect human milk production, or have effect on the breastfed infant.
-Animal lactation studies with molnupiravir have not been conducted.
+It is unknown whether molnupiravir or any of the metabolites of molnupiravir are present in human milk, affect human milk production, or have effect on the breastfed infant.
+NHC was detected in the plasma of nursing pups from lactating rats administered molnupiravir (see section 5.3).